JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 ![deploy_step_6](./steps/step6.png)

-Let me give you brief idea what is API Gateway. <em>Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.</em>
+Let me give you brief idea what is API Gateway. *Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.*

 As you can see I am in the API Gateway Console, and it is displaying the **ServerlessDemoStack** which we created.